ysbioinfo/NeoSV/README.md

 # NeoSV
-A computational workflow to identify neoantigens from structural variations (SVs)
+NeoSV is a computational workflow to identify neoantigens from structural variations (SVs).
+NeoSV has been sucessfully applied to 2,528 tumors from the Pan Cancer Analysis of Whole Genomes (PCAWG) project.
+For more detailed information, please see:.

 # Installation
 ### Prerequisites
-* Please make sure your Python version is greater than 3.7.
+* [Python (>3.6)](https://www.python.org/downloads/).
+NeoSV should work well with all versions of Python3, but has been only tested on Python > 3.6
-* NeoSV need netMHCpan to predict the binding affinity between neoantigens and MHC molecules.
-A detailed guidance for netMHCpan is available here.<br>
+* [netMHCpan (>4.0)](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1).
+After you get the web link for downloading, there will be a accompanied guidance on installing and configuring netMHCpan netMHCpan in the email

-### Dowload
+### Download
   1. via PyPI (recommended): `pip install NeoSV`<br>
   2. via Anaconda: `conda install NeoSV`<br>
   3. or you can download the source code and compile it manually by typing: `python setup.py install`.
 If you do this way, you also need to install some dependencies, including: biopython, pyensembl.